martinvirtel/IMPORT-NL-livebridge-viewer/README.md

 ## in `html`:

 A tiny HTML app that shows what [livebridge](https://github.com/dpa-newslab/livebridge/) is doing.
+It specializes in displaying ScribbleLive and Liveblog streams side-by-side and is currently not really good for anything else.

 ## in `bin` :